meinstein/blog/README.md

 ## Local Dev

-Spin up a simple http server so fetching works:
+Spin the dev server:
 ```
-python -m SimpleHTTPServer
+node devServer.js
 ```
-And navigate to: `localhost:8000`
+And navigate to: `localhost:9000`

 ## Adding Posts